MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 Applies to the C language (C17 and later).
 Also added to Microsoft Visual Studio 17.9

-In versions of Visual C++ before Visual Studio 2022 version 17.9, when the `_Alignas` specifier appeared adjacent to a structured type in a declaration, it wasn't applied correctly according to the ISO-C Standard.
+In versions of Visual C++ before Visual Studio 2022 version 17.9, if the `_Alignas` specifier appeared adjacent to a structured type in a declaration, it wasn't applied correctly according to the ISO-C Standard.

 ```cpp
 // compile with /std:c17